Mixo-lydian/VoltorbFlip/README.md

 ---

 The game's full functionality is now present.
 The inputs are all controlled by the console, and the user can now play through the game without any problems.
 However, a problem arises where the number of coins that the player can initially get can skyrocket to huge values (exceeding 10,000), even in the first round.
-To remedy this and provide incentive to keep playing, I'm introducing a level system, where higher-leveled boards produce more 2's and 3's than lower-leveled ones, capping at 7.
+To remedy this and provide incentive to keep playing, I'm introducing a level system, where higher-leveled boards produce more 2's and 3's than lower-leveled ones, capping at level 7.

 To do this, I changed the default constructor for `Card` to be able to take an integer argument.
 This integer represents the current level of the game, and the rates for 0-3 will change based on this level.
 Once again, I use the `switch` statement for cases 1 through 7 to provide this functionality.

+The `GameBoard` default constructor is now able to take an integer argument as well: `playerLevel`, which is used to construct all of the cards in the 2D array.

+I have also decided that I may not port this project to Qt.